honkinglin/scroll-unless-visible/README.md

 # scroll-unless-visible

-A modern, IntersectionObserver-first take on the `scroll-into-view-if-needed` API.
-Scrolls only when an element is not sufficiently visible, with a geometry fallback for legacy environments.
+IntersectionObserver-first drop-in for `scroll-into-view-if-needed`.
+It scrolls only when an element isn’t sufficiently visible, with a geometry fallback for legacy environments.

+## Features
+- Observer-backed visibility (no manual math when supported)
+- `scrollMode: "if-needed" | "always"` to mirror the original API
+- Works with viewport or container roots (`boundary` / `root`), margins, and thresholds
+- Smooth scroll defaults plus a timeout-backed fallback when observers are missing

 ## Install